Int. No. 1284-A

-A Local Law to amend the administrative code of the city of New York, in relation to an education campaign for healthcare providers and the public on opioid use disorder and the use of opioid agonist therapies during and after pregnancy, and the distribution of opioid antagonists at neighborhood health service centers
+A Local Law to amend the administrative code of the city of New York, in relation to an education campaign for healthcare providers on opioid use disorder and the use of opioid agonist therapies during and after pregnancy, and the distribution of opioid antagonists at neighborhood health action centers

 Be it enacted by the Council as follows:

 Healthcare provider.
-The term “healthcare provider” means an individual duly licensed or otherwise authorized to practice a health profession pursuant to applicable law, such as physicians, registered professional nurses, nurse practitioners, and physician assistants.
+The term “healthcare provider” means an individual duly licensed or otherwise authorized to practice a health profession pursuant to applicable law, such as a physician, registered professional nurse, nurse practitioner, and physician assistant.

 Opioid use disorder.
 The term “opioid use disorder” means a chronic substance use disorder, opioid abuse or dependence, or opioid addiction characterized by a pattern of opioid use that causes significant impairment or distress within a 12-month period.

 Opioid agonist therapy.
-The term “opioid agonist therapy” means treatment overseen by a licensed healthcare provider to address opioid use disorder and uses medications such as methadone or buprenorphine.
+The term “opioid agonist therapy” means treatment overseen by a licensed healthcare provider to address opioid use disorder through the use of medications such as methadone or buprenorphine.

 Opioid antagonist.
 The term “opioid antagonist” has the same meaning as set forth in subdivision a of section 17-180.1.

-Neighborhood health service center.
-The term “neighborhood health service center” means the department’s neighborhood-specific service centers, or any similar or successor programs, that aim to reduce health inequities and improve health outcomes in the city through partnerships with community-based organizations.
+Neighborhood health action center.
+The term “neighborhood health action center” means the department’s neighborhood-specific service centers, or any similar or successor programs, that aim to reduce health inequities and improve health outcomes in the city through partnerships with community-based organizations.

 Professional organizations.
-The term “professional organization” means a professional organization for healthcare providers, including, but not be limited to, the American College of Obstetricians and Gynecologists and the American Board of Obstetrics and Gynecology.
+The term “professional organization” means a professional organization for healthcare providers, including, but not limited to, the American college of obstetricians and gynecologists and the American board of obstetrics and gynecology.

 c.
 Distribution of opioid antagonists.
-The department shall make opioid antagonists available to the public at no cost and upon request at each neighborhood health service center.
-Such distribution shall include information on the proper use of opioid antagonists, as well as information on the risks associated with opioid use, including opioid use during and after pregnancy.
+The department shall make opioid antagonists available to the public at no cost and upon request, following completion of a department training course, at each neighborhood health action center.
+Such training shall include information on the proper use of opioid antagonists, as well as information on the risks associated with opioid use, including opioid use during and after pregnancy.
 Such distribution shall be operated in compliance with existing federal, state, and local laws relating to the distribution of opioid antagonists.
+The department, in coordination with the New York city department of information technology and telecommunications, shall publish information on how to obtain such opioid antagonists, and any other information the department deems necessary, on the 311 citizen center website as well as the online database as provided in section 3-191.

 § 2.
 This local law takes effect 180 days after it becomes law.